Frequently feel stressed or anxious? You’re not alone. Over 70% of adults in the United States report feeling this way daily [ 4

 Disclaimer: The text, images, videos, and other media on this page are provided for informational purposes only and are not intended to treat, diagnose, or replace personalized medical care.

-When your body is under chronic stress, cortisol levels will stay elevated for an extended period, contributing to various health problems, including high blood pressure, sleep issues, brain fog, and a weak immune system [ 7
+When your body is under chronic stress, cortisol levels stay elevated for an extended period, contributing to numerous health problems, including high blood pressure, insomnia, insulin resistance, a weakened immune system, and unwanted weight gain

 In addition to increased cravings, elevated cortisol levels can also contribute to poor sleep and decreased motivation for physical activity, which are associated with weight gain.